-In this article, we will introduce what manufacturing work instructions are and why you should entice people within your company to use them.
+This article will introduce manufacturing work instructions and why you should entice people within your company to use them.

 What are Manufacturing Work Instructions?

 A manufacturing work instruction is a document that details how a process should be performed.
-The difference to other documents such as drawings or procedures is that it uses simple language and contains less technical detail.
+The difference from other documents, such as drawings or procedures, is that it uses simple language and contains less technical detail.

-Work instructions are used throughout the plant, so EVERYONE knows what they have to do.
-This makes it easier for operators to follow their work instructions, thus ensuring quality and safety standards are upheld.
+Work instructions are used throughout the plant, so EVERYONE knows what to do.
+This makes it easier for operators to follow their work instructions, thus upholding quality and safety standards.
 It also helps them reach the required output, saving time and money.

-Manufacturing work instructions should be simple and easy to understand, using pictures or diagrams if possible.
+Using pictures or diagrams, manufacturing work instructions should be simple and easily understood.
 The procedures that they document should also be written in a logical sequence with all important information included.

 YES!
 Manufacturing Work Instructions provide the standard way to do a task and should be used by everyone involved.
 They make sure that: